AdeelShani/school-opdracht-2/backlog.md

          do some further checks.
 Like if the destination deck happens to be the source deck, for example.

       -  **2.6.3: Card-level legality checks**  <p>
-         _Type_
-         MVP Logic Subfeature
-         _Points_
-         4  <p>
-         _Description_
-         After the deck-level decks, you can grab the card(s) that have to be transferred and take a look at them.
-For example, the first card on a stack pile must be an Ace, and the next card on a column must be of a different color (red and black) as the previous card.

 ### Optional features
 -  **3: Optional User Interface**  <p>
    _Type_